Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

 - You can use the "Device Explorer" tool from the SDK on Windows.

 - You can use the iothub-explorer Node.js command line tool.
+(Not documented here because I was fighting with how to pass the JSON command along from the command line)

 ### Testing with Device Explorer